-- When swinging weapons, enough force should be applied to have the recipient feel the weapon and no more.
-In the case of armor, a heavier swing may be necessary for your fellow cast member to feel it.
+- In the case of armor, a heavier swing may be necessary for your fellow cast member to feel it.
 Heavy weapons will always do more damage to the torso and a recipient of such a hit should act out the devastating effect such weapons can have, specifically heavy weapons.

 Armor can be stacked.
 This means chainmail (medium) can be worn under plate (heavy) with protective padded armor (also medium) under it all.
 You must wear actual representations to declare such protection.
 In this example, you would have 10 points of armor protection in these layered areas (3 + 4 + 3).

 While combat in Mütvia is infrequent, it happens often enough that you’ll need to repair your armor to gain its protection once again.
 Armor pieces that sustained damage equal to their protection (or were broken via other means) must be repaired before they can be used again.

 Crafters can repair the same armor type they can create through plans or discovery.
 It costs no resource, only time to role-play repairing the item.

 Shields may be of any core material providing the following rules are obeyed: